 When I visited the Florida Keys last year, it was immediately obvious to me that this place was an activity seeker's paradise.
 In fact, there’s so much to do here that you might even manage to stay in shape, in spite of the mountains of delicious seafood that are going to come your way.

 I thought I’d round up some of the fun activities that I found whilst down in the Keys, to get you inspired to head out and visit for yourself.
 If I were headed back to the Keys to get active these are exactly the adventures I’d be getting up to:

 I’ve always loved cycling, and the Florida Keys are the perfect place to enjoy this sport – not least because they are so flat.
 A great place to go cycling is at the old Seven Mile Bridge.
 If seven miles sounds a bit taxing, don’t worry, you can actually only cycle for a couple of miles before you reach the end of the road.
-On the way you’ll get a lovely view of the waters between the Keys (islands to you and me), and the journey finishes with this view:
+On the way you’ll get a lovely view of the waters between the Keys.

 When I was growing up I spent a lot of time sport fishing at sea, in the warm waters of the Indian Ocean, and I know just how much fun this sport can be.